dprange/Blackjack/README.md

 # GUI Blackjack
+make sure that tkinter is installed (used for the GUI). 'sudo apt-get install python3-tk'

-start blackjack.py from the command line like "python3 Blackjack.py"
+start blackjack.py from the command line like 'python3 Blackjack.py'

 -still working on.